Durham Doctoral Studentships

 // Financial Support

-The Faculty's Durham Doctoral Studentships are tenable for three (3) years and provide award-holders with the following package of financial support:
+The Faculty's Durham Doctoral Studentships are tenable for three years full-time or six years part-time and provide award-holders with the following package of financial support:

-- A tax-free maintenance grant set at the UK Research Council's national rate (currently £14,296 - the exact sum is announced annually by RCUK);
+- A tax-free maintenance stipend set at the UK Research Council's national rate (currently £15,009 - the exact sum is announced annually by RCUK).
+Part-time students receive 50% of the full-time rate, £7505)

 // Eligibility & Requirements